EternityForest/EmberOS/README.md

 ## Making it actually read only

-You just add ro to the kernel command line and the fstab.
-Everything else is already there, all the tmpfses are set up.
+You just add ro to the fstab entry for /sketch